Rolleiflex SL66 Review (Rollei SL66E tilt camera)

 It was during my usual online research when I stumbled across the Rolleiflex SL66 E camera when actually looking to buy a Hasselblad 500C.
 I was weighing up whether the 500C (and it’s lenses) could do what I wanted.
 The answer was no so instead I settled for a Mamiya M645 1000S camera with a fast Mamiya Sekor 80mm f1.9 lens.
 I received the Mamiya 645 then only days later I discovered the Rollei SL66 / SL66E.

-On paper the Rollei SL66 E appeared to be the holy grail of cameras and unlike most others I knew of.
+On paper the Rolleiflex SL66 E appeared to be the holy grail of cameras and unlike most others I knew of.
+Is it the best Rolleiflex / best film camera?
 The two striking features for me were (1) the lens could be tilted to give a tilt shift style look and more similar to what is seen with large format cameras and (2), every lens can be mounted in reverse to become a macro lens!
 Brilliant!
 I couldn’t believe my luck on this discovery and bought a SL66E from eBay just hours later.
 Vintage film cameras hold their value quite well so if I didn’t like it I could just sell it again.

 Rolleiflex SL66 E – About